Are you a fan of Valentine’s Day?

 Valentine’s Day is celebrated in the U.S. and other places around the world.
 It is considered a day of romance, and it’s certainly a big money making business.
 Restaurants are happy because they fill-up and candy and card sales are higher than normal.
 Even jewelry stores make money.
 See the spending trends here.
 You may have been one of those people who received an engagement ring on that day or had a wedding!
 Valentine’s Day is usually a good day for most people.

-It is now a few days away and you may wish it wasn’t for a number of reasons.
+Perhaps not for you and for a number of reasons.
 If you are grieving due to loss or you are simply without a partner and you wish you had one it can be a very hard day for you.
 If you lost your lover than you probably wish this day never existed.

 I would like to speak directly to you and suggest you look at this day with a new perspective.
 I want you to reframe your thinking about it.
 Valentine’s Day is a day of Love.
 Well, that doesn’t need to change for you.
 What you can do is devote the day to “loving” yourself!
 Therefore, begin to think of yourself as “lovable.”